-Susan Halliday has worked in the field of accounting for nearly 30 years in both manufacturing and non-profit organizations in San Diego.
+Susan Halliday has worked in the accounting field for nearly 30 years in both manufacturing and nonprofit organizations in San Diego.
 Susan recently joined the Jewish Federation of San Diego County in 2013 as their CFO, where she is responsible for all accounting and administrative operations.
 Susan volunteers with area nonprofits, providing budgeting and financial reporting support.
-She’s the Treasurer and Secretary for the San Diego affiliate of Susan G. Komen, acts as Treasurer for Make A Difference Fund, and provides advisory support to other area nonprofits such as San Diego Grantmakers, California Wolf Center, and the Olivia Hudson Foundation.
+She is the Treasurer and Secretary for the San Diego affiliate of Susan G. Komen, acts as Treasurer for Make A Difference Fund, and provides advisory support to other area nonprofits such as San Diego Grantmakers, California Wolf Center, and the Olivia Hudson Foundation.

 Malcolm Roberts is an attorney at the law firm of Sullivan Hill Lewin Rez & Engel where he is a member of the construction, insurance, real estate, and commercial business litigation practice groups.
 He has represented the interests of policyholders and insurance companies in a variety of insurance coverage disputes.
 He has also represented corporations and individuals in matters involving contract disputes and general business torts, including fraud and breaches of fiduciary duty.
 In 2012, the San Diego Daily Transcript recognized Malcolm as a “Top Young Attorney.”
 Malcolm looks forward to furthering the goals of the Olivia Hudson Foundation.

-Ross Ambers has been in the nonprofit business field for over twenty years, with experiences ranging from founding his own company to directorship of major nonprofit programs, and now, co-founding the Olivia Hudson Foundation.
+Ross Ambers has been in the nonprofit business field for more than 20 years, with experiences ranging from founding his own company to directorship of major nonprofit programs, and now, co-founding the Olivia Hudson Foundation.
+He has designed,